LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 You also can look into [Modrinth] which so far has proven to be more friendly and efficient moderation-wise.
 And if you disagree with me, then I at least hope you enjoyed the read.

 For me?
-Well, as you can see I wrote this post, to hopefully not get this ignored and make people aware of CurseForge's actions and my general disappointment.
+Well, as you can see I wrote this post, to hopefully not let this go on ignored and make people aware of CurseForge's actions and my general disappointment.
-I don't think I will take the offer of the demo mod uploading, like, lap sitting is the part I took the most time to develop and was genuinely proud of it, and being told to just discard it hurts my feelings.
+I don't think I will take the offer to upload a demo mod.
+Lap sitting is the part I took the most time to develop and was genuinely proud of it, and being told to just discard it hurts my feelings.
 It's also genuinely a pain to maintain, there's chances for that mod's `curseforge` build task to remain forever disabled.

 To conclude, this *has not been a fun* journey.
 I hoped this ModFest would have gone smoothly and be able to share some much needed love, turns out not.